TorchJD/trajectories/README.md

 Note that here, "main" can be replaced with whatever ref (branch, tag or commit hash) of torchjd you want.

+Alternatively, you may want to install using the `uv.lock` file to reproduce an exact environment.

 You might also need some tex packages to be able to generate the plots (see https://stackoverflow.com/a/53080504)